moorepants/eme134/content/pages/lab-01.rst

 3. Create a script in an m-file that utilizes the above two functions to simulate the train system.
 This should setup the constants, integrate the dynamics equations, and plot each state, and output versus time.
-See `Integrating the State Equations`_ for an explanation.
+See `Integrating the Equations`_ for an explanation.
 4. Simulate the system twice, first at V=20 m/s (72 km/h) and then at V=50 m/s
    (180 km/h).
-Use plots and written text to describe the differences in the observed motion.
+Plot all four state variables and the two output variables in a single subplot that has six rows, making one plot for each simulation.
+Use plots and written text to describe the differences in the observed motion at the two speeds.
-5. Simulate the system twice, both at V=20 m/s but make the wheel surface radius convex instead of concave (negative radius).
-Plot the resulting simulation and describe the motion and what you learn from it.
+5. Set the velocity back to V=20 m/s and make the wheel surface radius :math:`R` convex instead of concave by making the value negative.
+   Plot the resulting simulation state and output trajectories in a single subplot.
+Describe the motion as compared to the simulation at 20 m/s with concave wheel surfaces and what you learn from it.

 **Use the templates below for developing your code and fill in the missing pieces.**